Abdullah001butt/VideoGameApi/README.md

 Visual Studio 2022+ / VS Code

-(Optional) Postman or Swagger UI for testing
+(Optional) Postman or Scalar UI for testing

 1. Clone the Project
 bash